 The Course Leader

-Stephen Tonkin has been an amateur astronomer since childhood and now spends most of his time doing astronomical outreach; he led some of the public observing sessions at local BBC Stargazing Live events.
+Stephen Tonkin has been an amateur astronomer since childhood and now spends most of his time doing astronomical outreach; he leads public observing sessions at BBC Stargazing Live events.
 He has taught astronomy to adults and children for over 30 years and has authored many articles and several books on practical aspects of astronomy.
-He writes a monthly Binocular Tour for Sky at Night magazine.
-Stephen is a Fellow of the Royal Astronomical Society and a past-chairman of the Wessex Astronomical Society and a founder member of Fordingbridge Astronomers.
+He writes equipment reviews and a monthly Binocular Tour for Sky at Night magazine.
+Stephen is a Fellow of the Royal Astronomical Society, a past-chairman of the Wessex Astronomical Society and a founder member of Fordingbridge Astronomers.
 He is an occasional part-time Lecturer in Astronomy for Brockenhurst College.